 Press F6 and then choose Move to Another File

-Press Ctrl+Shift+R and then choose Move to Another File
+Press Control+Shift+R and then choose Move to Another File.

 Right-click and choose Refactor | Move to Another File from the context menu.

 Type a filename in the New file name field.
 You can specify the name for an existing file or a new one.
 In the latter case, the new file is created in the current project or folder.

 To apply the refactoring, click Next.